-“I have to say, the Predators are a pretty good hockey team,” Shawn Mendes said with a coy smile from the B-stage of his packed Music City stop in Bridgestone Arena.
-He had already won over his crowd at this point.
-He could have been talking about food and they would have approved, which is then what he proceeded to do: “And I have to say, Nashville has the best fried potatoes.”
+“I have to say, the Predators are a pretty good hockey team,” Shawn Mendes says with a coy smile from the B-stage of his packed Music City stop in Bridgestone Arena.“And I have to say, Nashville has the best fried potatoes.”
 We were putty in his hands.

-“The Tour”, Mendes’ third headlining trek –and longest to date at 105 total stops – sees him at his true performance apex and is a good taste for the kind of show he’ll forever be known for.
-High energy from beginning to end, he serves up a tight and focused set, consisting heavily of cuts from his self-titled 2018 effort while effortlessly reimagining some of his older songs.
+Mendes’ third headlining trek – his longest to date at 105 total stops – sees the 20-year-old at his true performance apex, serving up a good taste for the kind of show he’ll forever be known for.
+High energy from beginning to end, he presents a tight and focused set, consisting heavily of cuts from his self-titled 2018 effort while effortlessly reimagining some of his older songs.
 Opening his twenty song setlist with the funky “Lost In Japan” and sliding easily into favorites “There’s Nothing Holdin’ Me Back,” “Nervous,” and “Stitches,” there were few slow moments.
-Those were mainly kept to his B-stage, where he performed a piano medley consisting of Whitney Houston’s “I Wanna Dance With Somebody,” and cuts from all three of his studio albums, “Because I Had You,” “A Little Too Much,” “Patience,” and “When You’re Ready”.
+Those were mainly kept to his B-stage, where he performed a piano medley consisting of Whitney Houston’s “I Wanna Dance With Somebody,” and moments from all three of his studio albums, “Because I Had You,” “A Little Too Much,” “Patience,” and “When You’re Ready”.

 One element that enhanced the show was the use of synchronized bracelets passed out to the audience that evoked a different throbbing color and lighting pattern throughout the show like “Particular Taste,” where it glowed a bright purple and “Where Were You In The Morning?,” where it matched the orange glow of the screens on stage.
-It’s a simple effect, but one that added an extra immersive layer.
+It’s a simple effect, but one that added an extra immersive layer and united the audience.

-After giving “Treat You Better,” “Particular Taste,” “If I Can’t Have You,” and “Mercy” the emotional arena treatment they truly deserve, he closed out the night with a piano cover of Coldplay’s “Fix You,” and rocked his finale of “In My Blood,” sending the audience off with a little hope to take home with them, and showering Bridgestone with a sea of confetti, some of which still resides in my wallet.
+After giving “Treat You Better,” “Particular Taste,” “If I Can’t Have You,” and “Mercy” the emotional arena treatment they truly deserve, he closed out the night with a piano cover of Coldplay’s “Fix You,” and rocked his finale of “In My Blood,” sending the audience off with a little hope to take home with them, and showering Bridgestone with a sea of confetti, some of which might or might not reside in my wallet.